RelativeBinary/refactoring-examples/README.md

 # Enrich performances
 - technique: move function
 - we want each play in performances to have the play.Name not just playID so we will need to 'enrich' performances

+# Do the same to amountFor
+- technique: move function